Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/14_laser_aim/index.md

 In order to solve those problems, we need to update the laser position and scale each frame.

-The laserAim's position should be set to the middle of the distance between the player and the aim: the default position of a cube is at its center, so this is the simplest way to position it.
+The laser aim's position should be set to the middle of the distance between the player and the aim: the default position of a cube is at its center, so this is the simplest way to position it.

 | ![Laser position](images/ch14_laser-position.png)  |
 | :-----------------------------------------------------------------------------------------------: |